 “Although the windows are still in good condition, they need some conservation work to bring them back to their original brilliance,” she said.
 “A project to do this is not yet in place, but we hope to start investigating options soon.”

 This article was compiled with the assistance of the Sisters of the Good Samaritan Archives.
 The photos of the windows in St Scholastica’s Chapel were taken by Archivist Joanna Mead.

-* The Treasures of St Scholastica’s, Sr Jacinta Shailer SGS and Sr Judith Foster SGS, © Sisters of the Good Samaritan 2002.
+1 The Treasures of St Scholastica’s, Sister Jacinta Shailer SGS and Sister Judith Foster SGS, © Sisters of the Good Samaritan 2002.